Port Shepstone: Norwegian settlers

-Norwegian immigration to Port Shepstone began in the late 19th century, when 246 Norwegians (along with 175 Briton and 112 German settlers) came ashore with a steamship which arrived in 1882.
+Norwegian immigration to Port Shepstone began in the late 19th century, when 246 Norwegians (along with 175 British and 112 German settlers) came ashore with a steamship which arrived in 1882.
 The soon-to-be settlers founded a nearby interior village within the same year, known as Marburg.
 The Norwegian settlers played a large role in the development of not only Marburg, but also Port Shepstone and nearby areas.
 Norwegian immigration to the region was a result of the Natal Immigration Board’s efforts to claim land for Europeans in South Africa.
 When the Norwegians first arrived, they were the largest European group in Alfred County.
 Remains of the Norwegian presence can still be seen today in certain places of the town, such as, Fredheim and Oslo Beach, with its main street King Haakon Drive.

 The Norwegians erected a Norwegian Lutheran church, school, cultural hall, choir, and rowing club.
 A newspaper in Norwegian language was also distributed in Port Shepstone.
 Drinks such as akvavit and cuisine, including cheese from soured milk, were easily accessible.
 When the Norwegians arrived, few European settlers lived in the area and the town of Port Shepstone consisted of one hotel, two cabins, one shop, and little else.

 After Norwegian settlement

-Port Shepstone was declared “a full fiscal port’ in 1893, and after Durban officially became the region’s second harbour.
+Port Shepstone was declared “a full fiscal port’ in 1893, and after Durban officially became the region's second harbour.
 Eventually, though, the ongoing wreckages and arrival of the railway, was to see the gradual closure of the harbour and the start of the real Port Shepstone boom.

-When the railroad arrived in Port Shepstone in 1901, the travel time to Durban was reduced to five hours, and the town became far less isolated.
+When the railway arrived in Port Shepstone in 1901, the travel time to Durban was reduced to five hours, and the town became far less isolated.
 The railway connection opened for increased immigration for other settlers, and the Norwegians were soon outnumbered by German and British settlers.
-Between 1911 and 1912, the number of students at the Norwegian school became too low for the school to keep open, and it consequentially closed.
+Between 1911 and 1912, the number of students at the Norwegian school became too low for the school to keep open, and consequently, it closed.